andysaurin/ezNGS/doc/Rmd/README.md

 ### Design description

--   the groups should be selected with a drop-down menu (HTML select) rather than as free text, to ensure consistency between the groups to be compared and those defined and assigned to samples .
+-   <s>the groups should be selected with a drop-down menu (HTML select) rather than as free text, to ensure consistency between the groups to be compared and those defined and assigned to samples .</s>

 -   actually the design should be based on the group IDs, not their names.
 The group name is a matter of display (this is